hypernetix/rclib/rclib/README.md

 ## Examples

-See `mapping_example.yaml` for comprehensive examples demonstrating all library features.
+See `dummyjson-cli` for comprehensive CLI tool example demonstrating all library features.